noto-rious/Nitro.Self-V3/README.md

 Multi-Account threading along with code-caching for dupe protection and a few other nick-nacks are courtesy of me.

 ### Features
-* Supports multiple accounts
+* Supports multiple accounts.
-* Cooldown Settings
+* Cooldown settings.
-* Optional Giveway Joiner
+* Optional giveway joiner.
 * DM host with custom DM message if giveaway won.
 * Fake/dupelicate code detection to avoid being banned.